Here are the current lockdown measures in Greece for May 2021. This article presents the main COVID-related restrictions

 Lockdown Measures Greece May 2021

 Greece has been in a strict lockdown since November 2020.
 Movement has been restricted, and many shops, businesses and services have been closed for months.
 They are now reopening slowly.

-Many of the current lockdown measures in Greece for April 2021 have been carried over from March 2021.
+Many of the lockdown measures in Greece for May 2021 have been carried over from March 2021.
 With tourism officially reopening 0n 14th May 2021, they are being lifted gradually.

 Hi, I’m Vanessa from Athens!
 I’ve been following the lockdown measures in Greece since Day 1.
-In this new article, I’ve summarized the new measures in Greece for April 2021.
-I’m hoping to help anyone living or travelling to Greece, especially non Greek speakers.
-I will be constantly updating this article throughout April 2021, so bookmark it and check it now and then.
-I will answer all questions in the comments below.
-It would help my blog tremendously if you share this article with people who will find it helpful.
+In this article, I’ve summarized the new measures in Greece for May 2021.
+I’m hoping to help anyone living or currently travelling to Greece, especially non Greek speakers.
+This article will no longer be updated – you can go here for all latest measures.

 May 2021 Lockdown Restrictions in Greece

-Here is a summary of all current lockdown restrictions in Greece for April 2021:
+Here is a summary of all current lockdown restrictions in Greece:

 - There is currently a curfew from 23.00 – 05.00 all around Greece.

 - In order to move around, everyone needs to use a movement permit (send an sms from a Greek phone number, or fill in a paper form).
 If you are moving around for work-related reasons, you will need a special form by your employer.
 You can find more information in the official FORMA website.